-Octave Acoustics was engaged by H.CO to carry out an acoustic assessment for the proposed mixed-use development at 99 Brewer Road, Bentleigh.
-The Proposed Development consists of a four storey commercial building with medical facilities and a childcare centre, bounded by a rail corridor to the west and Brewer Road to the South.
+Octave Acoustics was engaged by H.CO Property to carry out an acoustic assessment for the proposed mixed-use development at 99 Brewer Road, Bentleigh.
+The Proposed Development consists of a four-storey commercial building with medical facilities, a food and beverage tenancy, indoor recreational facility tenancies and a childcare centre, bounded by a rail corridor to the west and Brewer Road to the South.